Divergence of CAT(0) Cube Complexes and Coxeter Groups: Hyperplane Separation Properties

 \begin{definition} If infinitely many hyperplanes intersect both $\mathcal{Y}$ and $\mathcal{Z}$ then we say $\mathcal{Y}$ and $\mathcal{Z}$ are \textit{$\infty$-connected}. \end{definition}

-A pair of non-intersecting hyperplanes are $k$--chain connected (formally defined below) if there is an appropriate sequence of sets of hyperplanes connecting them. $k$--chain separated hyperplanes (hyperplanes which are not $k$--chain connected) provide a generalization of the notion of $k$--separated hyperplanes.
+A pair of non-intersecting hyperplanes are $k$--chain connected (formally defined below) if there is an appropriate sequence of sets of hyperplanes connecting them.
+Hyperplanes that are not $k$--chain connected, $k$--chain separated hyperplanes, provide a generalization of the notion of $k$--separated hyperplanes.

 \begin{definition}[$k$--chain connected] $\mathcal{Y}$ and $\mathcal{Z}$ are \textit{$k$--chain connected} if there exists a sequence of length $k$ sequences of hyperplanes:

 satisfying the following properties: